 (4) Nothing in this section affects the amount of royalty payable under clause 31 of the Agreement in respect of any period before the commencement of the Iron Ore Agreements Legislation Amendment Act 2010 Part 5.

-[Section 7 inserted by No. 34 of 2010 s.
+[Section 7 inserted: No. 34 of 2010 s.
 11.]

 8. Fourth Variation Agreement